kristenjacobs/coursera-cloud-networking/week4/Readme.md

 Therefore, inter data-center traffic/bandwidth is important as there is now more traffic between DCs than between DCs and clients.

-The goal is inter DC networks is to provide persistent (dedicated) connectivity bewtten the end-points (~100s of Gbps)
+The goal of inter DC networks is to provide persistent (dedicated) connectivity between the end-points (~100s of Gbps)

 These WANs also have higher network design flexibility as they are typically operated/controlled by a single provider.

 However, WAN bandwidth is a very expensive resource!

-Traditional WAN approach is to use MPLS.
+Traditional WAN approach is to use MPLS (multi-protocol label switching).
 Use a link state protocol (OSPF) to flood the topology to all nodes (DCs) in the WAN.
 Also pass the current bandwidth usage of links in the network to each node.
 Each ingress router can then set up a tunnel to the destination router based on the current traffic and the shortest pass info.
 The tunnel uses labels, and only the ingress and egress routers actually read the actual packet info.
 MPLS works over multiple protocols.

 **Problem 1**: This can be inefficient, as these networks are provisioned for peak bandwidth.
 Therefore you are better off provisioning for the peak latency sensitive traffic, an fill the gaps with the background traffic (i.e. backups).
-However, this is had to do with MPLS, as it doesn't work at the application level.
+However, this is hard to do with MPLS, as it doesn't work at the application level.

 **Problem 2**: Inflexible sharing.
 Only link level fairness is obtained.
 At the flow level, it can be unfair.